 We do not want contraception, abortion, divorce, homosexuality, secular schools or any of the trappings of an uninspiring secular Ireland.

-So summed up the politics of Úna Bean Mhic Mhathúna in a letter to The Irish Times in May 1976.
+So summed up the politics of Úna Bean Mhic Mhathúna in a letter to The Irish Times on 4 May 1976.

 Una*, along with her friend and fellow campaigner Mena Cribben, is another colourful character in the world of reactionary Irish politics.
 She has been a dominant figure for over forty years as a founding member of Mna na hEireann (c.
 1972 – late 1970s) and the Irish Housewives Union (c.
 1980 – early 1990s).
 She has also been active with the Council for Family Rights (1980s), the Anti-Abortion Campaign (1983), the No Divorce Campaign (1996/97), Friends of Youth Defence (1990s) and Cóir (2000s).

 View original post 961 more words